Salaš

-Salaš (in Serbo-Croatian, Czech and Slovak, from Hungarian szállás meaning "house, accommodation") is a traditional type of farm in the Pannonian Plain region, particularly in Bacska and Slavonia.
-A salaš is typically remote from a town or village.
-It consists of a family house, agricultural objects such as barn, stable and granary, surrounded by arable land and pastures.
+Salaš (in Serbo-Croatian, Czech, Slovak and Rusyn from Hungarian szállás meaning "house, accommodation") is a traditional type of property in the Pannonian Plain region, particularly in Bačka and Slavonia, with a family house and agricultural objects such as a barn, stable and granary, surrounded by arable land and pastures.
 They were owned and inhabited by a single family, who lived there for generations.

-The once very numerous "mudhuts" on the plains of central Europe were built from locally found materials: the walls were raised from beaten mud, or mud-and-hay bricks dried in the sun.
-The roof was usually from dried reed, assembled together in traditional craftsmanship.
-Today, salaš becomes part of folklore to be shown to tourists, together with traditional foods and beverages, customs, farm life, tamburica music, etc.
+Western equivalents to the salaš are ranches and cottages.

+Since the Middle Ages, Salaš properties have been present across the Pannonian lowlands, from Slovakia and Austria to Romania and Serbia (especially in the northern parts such as Vojvodina).

+In modern times, these types of dwelling have become less frequent, with many dying out along with the specific culture surrounding these properties.